niemasd/NiemaFS/README.md

 1. Instantiate the appropriate NiemaFS class by providing a path `path` and a file-like object `file_obj`
 2. Iterate over the contents of the NiemaFS object using a for-loop, each iteration of which will yield a `tuple` as follows:
-    1. The [`Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) of the file/folder within the filesystem
+    1. The [`Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) of the file/folder within the file system
-    2. The modification timestamp of the file/folder as a [`datetime`](https://docs.python.org/3/library/datetime.html#datetime.datetime)
+    2. The modification timestamp of the file/folder as a [`datetime`](https://docs.python.org/3/library/datetime.html#datetime.datetime), or `None` if the file system does not store timestamps
     3. The contents of the file as [`bytes`](https://docs.python.org/3/library/stdtypes.html#bytes), or `None` for directories

 ```python